jqspa/jqspa/README.md

 ## page
 Pages hold main content, and are routable by default.
-The page implements all `__template` with some new ones and changes
+The page implements all `__Renderable` with some new ones and changes

 `add` Function
 Arguments